NavneetChauhan22/Finance_Dashboard/README.md

 **Report has multiple section's from where you can manage the data, like :**

-- Report data can be sliced by Segments, Country and Year to show particular data.
+- Report data can be sliced by Country, Products, Segments or Year to show particular data.

-- Report has cards showing Total Units Sold, Total Gross Sale and Total Profit.
+- Report has cards to analyse Sales/Profit by country, Gross Sales vs Discounts, Discount Bands, Sales and Profit Trend overtime.

-- Report has a clustered bar chart with year on X-Axis and profit on Y-Axis showing profit quarterly.
+- Report has a bar chart with year on X-Axis and profit on Y-Axis showing profit quarterly.

 - And Lastly, Report has a area chart showing months on X-Axis and profit on Y-Axis showing profit monthly.

-- I have also included a **Reset** button at the top to clear all slicer's.

-- To use it hold CTRL and then click it to reset all the slicer's.

 ## Getting Started